Stator Insulating Materials: The Importance of Semi-Conductive Materials and Their Application

 One type of specifically formulated insulation, semi-conductive insulation, serves a structural purpose, but most importantly, corona / partial discharge protection.

-The damaging cycle of these chemicals contribute to insulation degradation, which increases partial discharge activity — further reducing the integrity of the insulation components, eventually leading to dielectric failure.
+The damaging cycle of these chemicals contributes to insulation degradation, which increases partial discharge activity — further reducing the insulation components’ integrity, eventually leading to dielectric failure.

 Corona / Partial Discharge

 Corona / partial discharge in rotating equipment is a condition created by a strong electric field ionizing gas molecules (e.g., Air).
 Partial discharge may occur anywhere a gas-filled void or gap is exposed to high electric fields.

 Most stators rated at 4kV or higher require special materials to protect insulating components from the damaging effects of partial discharge.

 Partial discharge can degrade insulating components over time but usually does not cause immediate failure.
 Damage caused by partial discharge is permanent.
 Identifying where partial discharge is occurring is critical, such that repairs can be made before extensive damage is done.